mitchrule/notes/Information_Security_and_Privacy/04_COVID_Tracing.md

   - Is this being handled by a separate entity.
   - Details could simply be written on a piece of paper for everyone to see.
 - This data is then handled the same way as before, being centralised or decentralised.

+# Australian Contact Tracing

+The COVIDSafe app was intentionally misleading by the Australian Government.
+Published media stated that only high risk interactions for longer than 15 minutes would be recorded and sent to the central server.
+In reality, every single interaction, high risk or not, was sent to the central server.